-OKLAHOMA CITY — Oklahoma's multicounty grand jury has rescheduled its meeting scheduled for this month.
+OKLAHOMA CITY — Oklahoma's multicounty grand jury has reconvened.

-The state's multicounty grand jury has jurisdiction to investigate criminal matters in all 77 counties.
-Grand jurors usually meet each month to hear testimony for two or three days.
-The proceedings and matters under investigation are closed to the public.
+The state's multicounty grand jury has jurisdiction to investigate criminal matters in all 77 counties, assisting local law enforcement as well as handling matters of state interest.
+Grand jurors generally meet each month to hear testimony for two or three days.
+The proceedings are closed and the nature of the grand jury's investigations are not public.